Medicare Savings Program (MSP)

 2. MSP applications can also be initiated at SSA; these applications are sent electronically by SSA directly to ACES for auto-screening into ACES as a pending application.
 See Applications for Assistance - Special Situations document for more information.

-4. An applicant can apply or reapply by mail, by phone or in person.
+4. An applicant can apply or reapply by mail, fax, phone or in person.

 5. A face-to-face interview is not required.